Kakabhadra: Reign

-Chinese record on Dvaravati
+Dvaravati in Chinese records

-During the Sui period (581–618 CE), Dvaravati was documented in the Tongdian as the Tou-he Kingdom, a polity distinguished by its urban and administrative sophistication.
-Its principal city accommodated over 10,000 inhabitants, and the royal palace, guarded by approximately 100 soldiers, reflected the centralization of authority and ceremonial grandeur, with the monarch’s regalia—comprising crown, attire, and ornaments—crafted from gold and embellished with precious gemstones.
-The kingdom’s governance was organized hierarchically under the Chao-qing-jiang-jun, who exercised overarching administrative control, while subordinate officials, including the Can-jun, Gong-cao, Sheng-bo, Cheng-ju, Jin-wei-jiang-jun, Zan-li, and Zan-fu, managed military operations and internal affairs.
-Legal structures were codified, with execution prescribed as the most severe penalty, indicating a formalized judicial system.
+Chinese sources of the Sui period (581–618), which overlaps Kakabhadra's reign, describe the polity to which Kamalanka belonged.
+The Tongdian records Dvaravati as the Tou-he Kingdom.

+Its principal city is said to have held more than 10,000 inhabitants, with a royal palace guarded by about 100 soldiers, and a monarch whose crown, dress and ornaments were of gold set with gemstones.
+Administration was headed by the Chao-qing-jiang-jun, under whom the Can-jun, Gong-cao, Sheng-bo, Cheng-ju, Jin-wei-jiang-jun, Zan-li and Zan-fu handled military and internal affairs.
+The laws were codified, with execution as the most severe penalty.